Abdoulaye Kanté (footballer, born 2000): Ekenäs IF (loan)

 On 7 March 2024, Kanté was loaned back to EIF for a larger amount of guaranteed playing minutes.
 On 26 April, Kanté scored his first Veikkausliiga goal, in a 2–1 away defeat against Inter Turku.
 On 19 June, in a home match against IFK Mariehamn, Kanté was sent off on the first minute of the match, with his second red card of the season.

 Return to Ilves

 On 23 July 2024, Kanté was called back to Ilves.
 During the latter part of the season, Kanté made five appearances in the league, and additionally two appearances in the UECL qualifiers.
 On 10 January 2025, his contract was terminated by mutual agreement.

 Lahti

 On 13 February 2025, Kanté signed with Lahti in Finnish second-tier Ykkösliiga.
 On 25 May, Kanté scored his first goal in Ykkösliiga, the winning goal in a 5–3 home win over Käpylän Pallo.

+Brooklyn FC

+On 26 February 2026, Brooklyn FC announced they had signed Kanté to a contract for the 2026 USL Championship season.

+Personal life

+Born in France, Kanté is of Malian descent.